lorin/booknotes/Drift-Into-Failure.md

 that the decisions they make are achieving their goals as far as they understand.

 ### Complexity and drift into failure

+Decision makers are locally rational, but local actions can have global effects.

+Drift into failure: local decisions that make sense in the context in which they were made can accumulate in such a way that they make accidents more likely.

+Harmful outcome becomes a routine by-product of the characteristics of the complex system itself.

 (here)